occ-research/.github/profile/README.md

 This lab, run by Dr. Rebecca Beadling, is designed to explore the interactions between global ocean circulation and atmospheric circulation specifically in the context of the southern ocean.
 This lab is based at Temple University in Philadelphia, PA.
 Check out this links to learn more about out lab: https://sites.temple.edu/oceanclimateconnections/

+Check out our wiki for even more information: https://github.com/occ-research/general/wiki